ASaiM/hmp_mock_tests/doc/report/report.md

     \label{asaim_workflow}
 \end{figure}

 For these analyses, ASaiM framework is deployed on a computer with Debian GNU/Linux System, 8 cores Intel(R) Xeon(R) at 2.40GHz and 32 Go of RAM.
-During workflow execution, we follow size of used memory and execution time (Table \ref{computation_stats}).
-Indeed, workflow execution is relatively fast: < 5h and < 5h30 for datasets with 1,225,169 and 1,386,198 sequences respectively (Table \ref{computation_stats}).
-The main time consuming step is the functional assignation with *HUMAnN2* [@abubucker_metabolic_2012] which last $\simeq$ 64% of overall time execution (Table \ref{computation_stats}).
-And, the size of the process in memory is stable over workflow execution (variability inferior to 40 kb) (Table \ref{computation_stats}).
+During workflow execution, size of used memory and execution time are checked (Table \ref{computation_stats}).
+Workflow execution is relatively fast: < 5h and < 5h30 for datasets with 1,225,169 and 1,386,198 sequences respectively (Table \ref{computation_stats}).
+The most time consuming step is functional assignation with *HUMAnN2* [@abubucker_metabolic_2012] which last $\simeq$ 64% of overall time execution (Table \ref{computation_stats}).
+Size of the process in memory is stable over workflow execution (variability inferior to 40 kb) (Table \ref{computation_stats}).

 \begin{table}[h!]
 \centering